Level of Study

 - has basic understanding of the role of banks and other intermediaries in traditional financial markets.

-- has knowledge of how firms raise external finance, why they go public, and how they raise capital in public markets.
+- has knowledge of how firms raise external finance, and how they raise capital in public markets.

 - has basic knowledge of smart contracts and tokens, and understand their network effects.